csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2023-07-11-powershell-remoting-with-winrm.md

 This script reads a list of servers from the file, creates sessions for each server using the stored credentials, and executes a command to retrieve the hostname from each session.

-For executing specific tasks across multiple devices: (Number of CPU's fotr that case.)
+For executing specific tasks across multiple devices: (Number of CPU's for that case.)

 ```
 Invoke-Command -Session $sessions -ScriptBlock { (Get-CimInstance Win32_ComputerSystem).NumberOfLogicalProcessors }